wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 ## My journey with LLMs

 My journey with LLMs started with a healthy dose of "this isn't going to work".
-Like many of you didn't quite understand the impact of this new technology.
+Like many of you I didn't quite understand the impact of this new technology.

-That unit testing experiment changed everything.
-Not because the code was perfect (it wasn't), but because it showed me that LLMs could understand context and generate meaningful output that was actually useful.
-This wasn't just pattern matching or template filling – it was something qualitatively different.
+The unit testing experiment changed everything for me.
+Not because it solved all my unit-testing needs, but because it showed me that LLMs could understand context and generate meaningful output that was actually useful.
+This wasn't just pattern matching or template filling – it was something completely different.

 ### Early experiments